noam-emis/IB-Math-Placement/README.md

 3. Feature importance, so teachers can determine what are the most relevant pre-requisite skills needed for their courses.
 4. Automate letters to students if they chose a class that does not suit their ability level.

-## Data
-1. Math placement test results for each student.
-Columns labeled as "skill_questionnum_level".
-(For X values of model)
-- 'skill' is the name of the skill assessed (e.g. 'num_ops', 'quad', 'linear', 'alg_exp')
-- 'question_num' is the question number of that skill.
-- 'level' is the difficulty level of the skill.
-3. IB exam results for students at the end of their two years.
-This is to help determine the 'true class' of each student.
-(For Y values of model)

 ## Files
 1. <b>'data' folder </b>
 - Csv files of IB and math placement results from 2019-2021.